to place it on page-->

 Learn how to bind off stitches.

 Using the wrong size can impact your gauge, resulting in a finished piece that is too large or too small.
+It can also make knitting harder, and the fabric may look different from what you intended.
 Always check the recommended needle size and yarn weight against both the pattern and the yarn label before starting a new project.

 Learn more about knitting needles.